L-Blondy/up-fetch/README.md

 #### 👉 Validation errors

-a `ValidationError` is raised when the schema validation fails.
+A `ValidationError` is raised when the schema validation fails.
 The error extends the Error class with the following properties:

 - `issues`: an array of validation issues, following the standard schema specification.
+- `data`: the invalid data that failed validation

 ```ts
 import { isValidationError } from 'up-fetch'